Xetibo/ReSet-Doc/sections/result/application.typ

 path that denotes the removed structure.
 The reason for this disparity is the inability to fetch data from removed DBus objects, hence only the path is provided.

+Regular DBus function calls are handled as described in @dbus_usage.